 Some factory speakers (cough cough Chevy) are terribly and barely handle radio power, so hooking an amp to them will probably blow them pretty quick.
 Get prepared to upgrade at some point if you go this route.

-If you want better sound quality than stock speakers even though it’s a track car, find a decent set of coax speakers like these 6.5″ Polk db651 ($60 on Amazon with Prime shipping).
+If you want better sound quality than stock speakers even though it’s a track car, find a decent set of coax speakers like these 6.5″ Polk db651 (check price on Amazon).
 They are some of the best sounding coaxial speakers I have heard for the price.
 Amazon has the weight listed as 5 pounds.
 I’m guessing this is shipping weight, so just the speakers should be even less.
-Or you can get the shallow mount version and save a few dollars and half a pound: Polk db651s slim mount ($56 on Amazon with Prime shipping).
+Or you can get the shallow mount version and save a few dollars and half a pound: Polk db651s slim mount (check price on Amazon).

-Some of the lightest 6.5″ speakers I found were these Infinity Reference 6032si shallow mount 6.5″ coax speakers ($50 on Amazon with Prime shipping).
+Some of the lightest 6.5″ speakers I found were these Infinity Reference 6032si shallow mount 6.5″ coax speakers (check price on Amazon).
 Amazon has them listed at 1 pound.
 I’m guessing that’s not the total shipping weight like the Polks.

 To save even more weight, go with a smaller speaker like a 5.25″.

 Most of the weight of a speaker will come from the magnet, so the smaller the magnet, the lighter the speaker generally.
-But this usually means a less powerful speaker unless you find with a neodymium magnet like the Lanzar VX60S VX ($33 on Amazon with Prime shipping).
+But this usually means a less powerful speaker unless you find with a neodymium magnet like the Lanzar VX60S VX (check price on Amazon).
 Speakers aren’t going to add much weight, though.
 Maybe 5 pounds at the absolute most.